Starting School September 2016

 If your child was born between 1 September 2011 and 31 August 2012, you will need to apply for a school place for September 2016.

 How do I apply?

-Alternatively, you can download and complete a Starting School paper application form.
+Any applications submitted after this date will be treated as a late application and will need to be made using the Starting School paper application form as the online application system will not work after the deadline.
 The application form is also available at your local One Stop Shop or on request from the School Admissions Team.

 All the information you need to consider when applying and what happens next can be found in the Starting School - September 2016 Booklet.
 Some of this information is also included below.
 We strongly recommend that you read this booklet carefully before making your application.